jmahler/sprinklerpi/README.md

 ## NAME

-SprinklerPI - Web based sprinkler controller running Linux.
+SprinklerPI - Web based sprinkler control system running Linux.

 ## DESCRIPTION

+- web based
+- sprinkler control system
+- modular software design
+- modular hardware design
+- expandable from 1 to 24 valves

-SprinklerPI is a full featured web based sprinkler controller.
+SprinklerPI is a web based sprinkler control system running Linux.

+Schedules can be created to run valves at some day and time during the week.
+There is no limit to the size, complexity, or number of schedules.
-From the web interface watering schedules can be created and edited.
+The web interface is designed to be simple and easy to use.
-Each schedule can have any number of entries which describe when to turn a valve on and for how long.
-And there are no limits on the number of schedules or the complexity of schedules which can be created.

 The hardware is modular and can be scaled to the size of a particular situation.
 Each control/driver module can drive eight valves and there